 Please refer to the examination regulations and information on enrollment on the study coordination page (there are also semester-specific notices on the subject cooperation agreement).

-Basic knowledge in the subjects microeconomics, macroeconomics, statistics and econometrics are important for the programme.
+Basic knowledge in the subjects microeconomics, macroeconomics, statistics and econometrics are important for the program.
 Should you be able to prove this, it is an advantage for the application, but not absolutely necessary.
 Missing knowledge in individual subjects can - with a higher workload - be made up for in self-study.

 What options do I have to make up for the basic knowledge in the subject Microeconomics?